David Collins (lieutenant governor): Lieutenant Governor of Van Diemen's Land

+Death

+Collins died suddenly in 1810 after a short illness while still in office as the Lieutenant-Governor of Van Diemen's Land.
+He was buried in what is now St David's Park in Hobart.

-Collins left no published account of his work as Lieutenant-Governor at Port Phillip, nor later as the founder of Hobart.
+Collins left no published account of his work as Lieutenant-Governor at Port Phillip, nor later as the founder of Hobart due to his deputy, Lieutenant Edward Lord, methodically burning all government documentation soon after Collins' death.

 Legacy

+The name of St David's Church, Hobart and St David's Park was chosen to commemorate Colonel David Collins.

+Collins Street, Melbourne was named in his honour.

-Collins has given his name to Collinsvale in Tasmania, Collins Street, Melbourne, Collins Parade, Sorrento (adjacent to the site of the failed settlement) and Collins Street, Hobart.
-At Exeter Grammar School, now known as Exeter School, where he was educated, there is a house named after him.
+His name has also been given to Collinsvale in Tasmania, Collins Parade in Sorrento (adjacent to the site of the failed settlement) and to Collins Street, Hobart.

 Collins was portrayed by David Dawson in the 2015 TV series Banished.